cocoabox/node-openssl-thingy/README.md

 </details>

-note that openssl goodies functions such as `sign_csr()` can be called with kwarg-style calling. consider the function signature:
+Note that openssl goodies functions such as `sign_csr()` can be called with kwarg-style calling. consider the function signature:

 ```javascript